Blog / Artist Interviews

 I gather material from different places and sources to construct these delicate narratives.
 One important source is a book of case studies called Mauritians in London by A.R.
 Mannick.
 It talks about how moving to London can affect people and make them lose part of their cultural identity, particularly second-generation individuals.
 Reading this study confirmed what I was feeling.

 I also visited historical museums in Mauritius to learn about the past of our ancestors who were indentured labourers.
-This inspired me to record sounds, conversations, singing, and the playing of the Ravanne (a large tambourine-like instrument used in the sega music of Mauritius).
+This inspired me to record sounds, conversations, singing and the playing of the Ravanne (a large tambourine-like instrument used in the sega music of Mauritius).
 Even after returning from Mauritius, I continued to have conversations to learn more about my family.
-These different sources and experiences have all contributed to the creation of these delicate narratives, allowing me to capture the essence of our shared heritage and the stories of our ancestors.
+These different conversations and experiences have all contributed to the creation of these delicate narratives, allowing me to capture the essence of our shared heritage and the stories of our ancestors.

 Sabrina Tirvengadum and Mark Allred, A Posh Summer, 2023